Anshuman-sharma2006/e-commere-clone/README.md

+## 🌟 Overview

+This project is a modern **E-Commerce web application** built using Next.js and React that allows users to browse products, add items to cart, and complete secure purchases using Stripe.

+It includes a fully functional **admin dashboard** for managing products and orders, along with automated email notifications powered by React Email and Resend.

+The backend is powered by Prisma with PostgreSQL, ensuring scalability, performance, and type-safe database operations.

+---

+## ✨ Key Features

+- 🛍️ Product browsing & management
+- 🛒 Add to cart & checkout system
+- 💳 Secure payments (Stripe integration)
+- 📧 Automated email notifications (order receipt, history)
+- 🔐 Admin dashboard (protected routes)
+- ⚡ Fast and responsive UI

+---
 ## Technology Used
 | Technology | Purpose | Why it was Chosen |
 | :--- | :--- | :--- |